wakeuplabs-io/superchain-accounts/packages/docs/research.md

 ![Account wireframe](./assets/wireframe-accounts.png)

 **Description:**
-- A dashboard displaying the user’s Smart Account and its activity segmented by different Optimism chains.
+- A dashboard displaying the user’s Smart Account and its activity segmented by different the different chains from the Superchain network.
 Features include token balances, recent transactions, and activity logs for each chain.
 - Users can navigate to specific chains to explore detailed activity or manage tokens.

 3. Summarize of points and achievements. <br />